BetonQuest/BetonQuest/docs/Tutorials/Quick-Guides/Rewards-and-Economy/Rewarding-Money.md

 8. Shows how much money the player is still missing for a price of 50.
 9. Checks whether the player has at least 50 money.

-## Requirements

-The `money` action, condition, and placeholders are provided by the Vault integration.
-Your server needs:

-- Vault
-- an economy plugin supported by Vault
-- BetonQuest with the Vault hook loaded

-After installing or changing economy plugins, restart the server and check `/bq version`.
-It should list Vault as a hooked plugin.

 ## Common patterns